hashicorp/consul/website/source/docs/agent/options.html.md

       is available in Consul 0.9.0 and later.

     * <a name="response_headers"></a><a href="#response_headers">`response_headers`</a>
-      This object allows adding headers to the HTTP API responses.
+      This object allows adding headers to the HTTP API and UI responses.
       For example, the following config can be used to enable [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) on
       the HTTP API endpoints: